 More information coming soon!
 Feel free to visit the Tufts Digital Accessibility landing page in the meantime.

-If you are approved for technology accommodations, the StAAR office can provide various assistive technologies to help you access your course material.
-Some technologies require that you get training with the StAAR Assistive Technology specialist before they are loaned to you for one semester.
-You will be asked to sign a loan agreement upon receipt of the technology and to return the technology at the end of the semester.
-If you do not return the equipment you will be charged the cost of replacing of the technology.
+If you are approved for assistive technology accommodations, the StAAR Center can work with you to identify technologies that can assist with access to courses and programs.
+Some technologies require that you get training before they are loaned to you.
+You will be asked to sign a loan agreement upon receipt of the technology.

 NVDA is a free screen reader that makes the text on a computer screen accessible to individuals who are blind or have visual impairments.
 The text is read aloud by a computerized voice, and users are able to navigate around their screen with keyboard commands or a mouse.